ipavlic/apex-fp/README.md

 | `List<Account>` | `false` |
 | `List<Account>` pointing to a `List<SObject>` | **`true`** (regardless of what’s in a list) |

 Lambda classes usually return a collection of `SObject`, which can be assigned a list of specific `SObject` “subclass”, like `Account`.
-While this works fine most of the time, as seen above there are edge cases when it doesn’t behave expectedly.
+While this works fine most of the time, above table shows that there are edge cases when it doesn’t behave expectedly.

 For example, if the list obtained from filtering is passed to a method that takes a list of `SObject` as a parameter, `instanceof` will provide unexpected answers in that method: